|

 Gyeongju restaurant

 The old town’s traditional buildings host several restaurants.
-We had the chance to enjoy delicious cuisine worldwide over the years, but one of the best meals was in Gyeongju.
+Over the years, we have had the chance to enjoy delicious cuisine worldwide, but one of the best meals was in Gyeongju.

 Speaking of aristocrats, you should drop by Richman Choi’s House; it is a historic building complex that served as a residence for a wealthy Gyeongju family hundreds of years earlier.